Large AI Model-Based Semantic Communications: Architecture of LAM-SC Framework

 \subsection{ASI}

 The attention mechanism mimics human vision, focusing on crucial details while ignoring irrelevant content.
-The ASI introduces attention mechanism to identify and weight significant objectives in images, which consists of two parts:
+The ASI introduces an attention mechanism to identify and weigh significant objectives in images, which consists of two parts: